Julian Colbeck: Charlie

-After Charlie, Colbeck moved to Los Angeles, worked a bit with The Doors’ Robby Krieger, almost broke into film music (“the industry was just not quite ready for synthesizers at the time”), and was the Musical Director for ‘Captain Crash vs The Zzorg Women, Chapters 5 &6,’ written by Steve Hammond, Dave Pierce, and Rick Jones.
-Nearly starving, Julian was saved when he was picked up by a band named Tropical Madness, the name “sums up that particular experience”.
-Moving back to UK in 1982 Colbeck undertook several tours of the UK and Europe with British pop star John Miles.
+After Charlie, Colbeck moved to Los Angeles, worked a bit with Robby Krieger, almost broke into film music ("the industry was just not quite ready for synthesizers at the time"), and was the musical director for Captain Crash vs The Zzorg Women, Chapters 5 &6, written by Steve Hammond, Dave Pierce, and Rick Jones.
+Nearly starving, Colbeck was saved when he was picked up by a band named Tropical Madness.
+Moving back to UK in 1982, Colbeck undertook several tours of the UK and Europe with British pop star John Miles.

-ABWH
+Anderson Bruford Wakeman Howe

-In 1989, Colbeck joined Yes alumni group 'Anderson Bruford Wakeman Howe’ and played every date during 1989-1990 tours.
-He also appeared on two albums Symphonic Music of Yes and Live at Mountain View, the latter also released as the DVD An Evening of Yes Music Plus.
+In 1989, Colbeck joined Yes alumni group Anderson Bruford Wakeman Howe as second keyboard player and live musical director, and played every date during 1989-1990 tours.
+He also appeared on two albums, Symphonic Music of Yes and Live at Mountain View, the latter also released as the DVD An Evening of Yes Music Plus.

 He also appeared on Watching the Flags, a Jon Anderson solo record on which he played and co-wrote extensively.
 He also recorded with Steve Howe and Bill Bruford on a number of solo projects.

 Steve Hackett

-Earlier in 1989, Colbeck began what would become a long-term association with Genesis' Steve Hackett, appearing on a live-recorded TV show that would become the album and DVD Time Lapse.
+Earlier in 1989, Colbeck began what would become a long-term association with Steve Hackett, appearing on a live-recorded TV show that would become the album and DVD Time Lapse.
 Over the next seven years he appeared on 10 or more Steve Hackett albums and countless North and South American tours.

-In 1996, whilst on stage with Genesis' Steve Hackett and Chester Thompson along with Asia/King Crimson's John Wetton and Ian McDonald, Colbeck had a cathartic moment.
-“I looked around stage and saw a bunch of old men, including (if not especially) me”.
-He made a conscious decision and determined to “get the hell out” of performing onstage and has yet to return.
-He continues to hold a firm belief that live rock ‘n’ roll music is a young man’s game.
+In 1996, whilst on stage with Steve Hackett and Chester Thompson along with John Wetton and Ian McDonald, Colbeck had a cathartic moment.
+"I looked around stage and saw a bunch of old men, including (if not especially) me".
+He made a conscious decision and determined to "get the hell out" of performing onstage and has yet to return.
+He continues to hold a firm belief that live rock 'n' roll music is a young man's game.